CGSbioinfo/RnaSeq/README.md

 ### Step 6: Trim low quality bases and adapters

 **Check the trimgalore\_params in the analysis info file.
 Most are default, but paired end or single end will need to be changed depending on the project.** Manual: <https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md>.
+- add in '--paired' ibto trimgalore params in analysis info file, as well as changing readType to pairedEnd.

 **main script:** bin/trimmingReads.py